 - The MMT Job Guarantee is supposedly a “price anchor” that will create full employment with price stability.

-- MMT claims you can reduce inflation by increasing taxes.
+- MMT claims you can reduce inflation by increasing taxes via automatic stabilizers.

-Second, there is no empirical evidence showing that tax increases necessarily reduce growth and/or inflation.
+Second, there is no empirical evidence showing that tax increases are an effective way of combating inflation.
 And more worrisome is the fact that MMT does not believe in running budget surpluses.
 In this sense they are not true countercyclical Keynesians.
 So one must wonder – how can you control inflation if you are increasing the deficit at all times?
+But how would this actually work in practice?
+MMT says we should target inflation and not budget sizes.
+Okay, what does that mean?
+Are we supposed to believe that Congress can be trusted to look at ex-ante inflation data and set the budget size based on their estimates of future inflation?
+And we are supposed to believe that they will agree with one another and change policy in a timely fashion?

 These are untested questions that raise very legitimate questions about how a MMT regime would be managed.
 In this sense MMT deserves criticism since they have no empirically tested theory of inflation.